Everyday Ethics in a Just Society

-E-mail: RodrigT@scc.losrios.edu (I rarely check on weekends)
+E-mail: RodrigT@scc.losrios.edu (I rarely check this on weekends)

 What is the connection between the way an individual person lives and the creation of a just society?
 In this course we examine how our everyday choices and character development contribute to the common good.
 We will do a deep investigation into the grounds of animal rights and the importance of environmental ethics for social justice.
 Finally, we critique norms of friendship, sex and love, the role of respect and the value of honesty.

 All readings are posted at https://thejustsociety.wordpress.com/readings/